hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

    }
    ```

-   T﻿his tells Terraform that you are going to be using HPE/hpegl as your provider and you are using bare metal service.
+   T﻿his tells Terraform that you are going to be using HPE/hpegl as your provider and you are using the bare metal service.

-## Write resource configuration for Compute Instance creation
+## Write resource configuration for compute instance creation

 To deploy compute instance, you need to use the **hpegl_metal_host** terraform resource.

-***Note**:*
+**\*Note**:*

 * *compute instance is AKA host.*
 * *compute instance type is AKA machine size.*